leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

 Doesn't require any kind of dynamic memory allocation.
 The compiler can figure out the exact number of bytes that this is going to occupy in memory, there's even a trait for this called `Sized`.
-Not to jump ahead too much, but it should be noted by default all generic parameters are implicitly bounded by `Sized`, meaning if you write `fn foo<T>(t: T) -> T`, the it's implied that `T: Sized`.
-You have to specifically opt out of this constraint with `T: ?Sized`.
-Specifying that `T` _might_ be unsized.
-For more info, check out the [Unsized Types](https://doc.rust-lang.org/book/ch19-04-advanced-types.html#dynamically-sized-types-and-the-sized-trait) chapter.

-But I digress.
 The compiler can also figure out how long this value is valid for.
 It has a defined starting point when it was created, and when it goes out of scope (at the end of main) and it can be destroyed.

-We can create heap values with `Box`.
+### The heap

+The same is true of heap values, we can create these with `Box` (there are other smart pointers in the stdlib which also allocate, `Rc`, `Arc`, etc).
+You may ask why we would ever want to heap allocate if we can just keep putting things on the stack?
+The answer is varied, but one response has to do with the fact that not all types have a size that's statically available, so we can heap allocate to recover that information.
+Other times, you may have a large bit of data, like a large struct, which would normally case a big copy when it gets moved around, by putting it behind a `Box` or other smart pointer, we can shrink the amount of data we copy at the cost of the allocation.

 ```rust